KBDS: Radio Campesina

-Competition

-As a CHR station, KBDS competes heavily with mainstream outlets KLLY and KKXX-FM.
-It also received competition from rhythmic rival KQKZ until September 2020, when that station shifted to classic hits.

 Controversy

 On June 21, 2005, KBDS was sued by contest winner Shannon Castillo, claiming she was misled by the station's promotions to believe she had won a new Hummer H2.
 In fact, she and another winner were each presented with a remote-control toy model of an H2.

 The lawsuit seeking $60,000, the approximate cost of a real Hummer H2, further claims that KBDS ran a week's worth of promos mocking her as a victim of the station's April Fool's Day joke (even though the contest itself was a week long and started in March).

 Periods of silence

 On November 14, 2008, citing poor advertising sales and the state of the economy, KBDS let go its entire programming staff and went off the air.
-The station formally applied to remain off the air for up to 180 days due to being "unable to operate profitably in the current economic climate".
+The station formally applied to the FCC to remain silent for up to 180 days, due to being "unable to operate profitably in the current economic climate".
 The FCC accepted the filing on December 11, 2008, but dismissed the request on November 16, 2009.

-The station had briefly resumed broadcasting in November 2009 to avoid the FCC rules that allows for automatic forfeiture of a broadcast license when a station is silent for more than one year.
-However, they fell silent again on November 17, 2009, and applied for new authority to remain silent, again citing financial reasons, on December 31, 2009.
+The station briefly resumed broadcasting in November 2009 to avoid an FCC rule that triggers an automatic forfeiture of a broadcast license when a station is silent for more than one year.
+However, KBDS fell silent again on November 17, 2009, and applied for new authority to remain silent.
+The company again reported financial problems, on December 31, 2009.
 The FCC granted this authority on March 10, 2010, with a scheduled expiration of September 7, 2010.